benjystanton/benjystanton.github.io/src/posts/2014-11-25-swansea-design-meet-up.md

 ## 24th November 2014

   * Announced the [idea on Twitter][8] (I have to do it now)
-  * Went to the [Swansea Software Development Meet-up][9] to chat about it with Viv, Paul and Nic
+  * Went to the Swansea Software Development Meet-up to chat about it with Viv, Paul and Nic

  [1]: http://designswansea.org.uk/ "Design Swansea website"
  [2]: https://confirmsubscription.com/h/t/CF92D10C90D42536 "Email newsletter subscribe form"